agabriel81/krkn-pipelines-demo/README.md

 $ tkn pipelinerun logs chaos-test-1-run-<random id> -f -n test
 ~~~

-This pipeline can be further automated with EventListener and Triggers, and the kubeconfig credentatials can be stored in a more secure way, for example with the integration of [Secret Store CSI driver](https://docs.openshift.com/container-platform/4.17/storage/container_storage_interface/persistent-storage-csi-secrets-store.html) (Technical Preview) and external secret stores such as [AWS KMS, Azure Key Vault or Hashicorp Vault](https://docs.openshift.com/container-platform/4.17/nodes/pods/nodes-pods-secrets-store.html#mounting-secrets-external-secrets-store)
+This pipeline can be further automated with [EventListener and Triggers](https://docs.openshift.com/pipelines/1.16/create/creating-applications-with-cicd-pipelines.html#creating-project-and-checking-pipeline-service-account_creating-applications-with-cicd-pipelines)
+Also `kubeconfig` credentatials can be stored in a more secure way, for example with the integration of [Secret Store CSI driver](https://docs.openshift.com/container-platform/4.17/storage/container_storage_interface/persistent-storage-csi-secrets-store.html) (Technical Preview) and external secret stores such as [AWS KMS, Azure Key Vault or Hashicorp Vault](https://docs.openshift.com/container-platform/4.17/nodes/pods/nodes-pods-secrets-store.html#mounting-secrets-external-secrets-store)